 Since vendors are not less interested in the promotion of their products than you, there is a high chance that they will do a greater part of marketing activities.
 It is in their interest to create optimized product cards, add high-quality photos and product descriptions, and do everything else that single-vendor e-commerce store owners usually do to attract new and retain existing customers.
 More of that, if you build a niche marketplace it will be much easier to target the right audience, which means more traffic, higher conversions, and consequently, higher income for you.

 Why Create a Marketplace with Magento 2?

 While searching for advice about the best platform to choose for building a marketplace, most probably you will be offered at least 5 different CMSs to consider.
 No doubt, every CMS has its pros and cons, be it its complexity, price, scalability, and so on.
 So to make the right choice, merchants should have a clear understanding of the business needs along with available timelines for the development and, of course, the estimated budget.

 So, why is Magento 2 a perfect choice for building a multi-vendor marketplace?
 To answer this question we’ve analyzed every existing advantage of the platform.
-Although the platform has numerous advantages we’ve already told about in other articles, here we will stress the ones that are crucial for marketplaces.
+Although the platform has numerous advantages we’ve already told about in other articles, which you canfind by following our tutorial linked above.
+In this article we will stress the ones that are crucial for marketplaces.

 The speed is a critical characteristic of any internet resource site, and it is especially vital for online stores and marketplaces.
 Any delay in processing user requests can slow down the e-commerce website’s potential to convert site visitors into customers.
 The Magento platform possesses high-end caching techniques such as Varnish, as well as other database optimization techniques which ensure error-free and timely results.